 Columbia Construction Hoist System for Guy Derrick Crane

 What was noteworthy about this pick is that it was made with a 7-Ton capacity guy derrick owned by Sheedy Drayage Co. of San Francisco that has been in service with them since it was built in 1992.
-Similar to units that were common place in high-rise construction sites until the mid-60’s, the derrick used for this lift was most recently overhauled in 2011.
-At that time the decision was also made to look for a replacement construction hoist system drum set as the one being used with the derrick was heavy, complicated to install and difficult to operate due to its age and design.
+Similar to units that were commonplace in high-rise construction sites until the mid-60s, the derrick used for this lift was most recently overhauled in 2011.
+The decision was also made to look for a replacement construction hoist system drum set.
+The one used the derrick was heavy, complicated to install, and difficult to operate due to its age and design.

-Chris Gregori, Sheedy’s project manager, said the key to making the guy derrick work well for this job was the addition of a construction hoist system set from Allied Power Products, Inc. of Beaverton, OR.
-Featuring dual motors, dual brakes and dual planetary reductions, each construction hoist in the waterfall set is capable of 7500 lbs of line pull on the bare drum with room for 2,700 feet of 1/2” diameter wire rope on each drum.
+Chris Gregori, Sheedy’s project manager, said the key to making the guy derrick work well for this job was adding a construction hoist system set from Allied Power Products, Inc. of Beaverton, OR.
+Featuring dual motors, dual brakes, and dual planetary reductions, each construction hoist in the waterfall set is capable of 7500 lbs of line pull on the bare drum with room for 2,700 feet of 1/2″ diameter wire rope on each drum.
 Line speed is infinitely variable from 0 to 316 fpm on the first layer to a maximum of 497 fpm on the top layer.
-A single joystick with proportional control is used to operate each drum and in addition to programmable “ramping,” they automatically return to the neutral/stop position when released by the operator.
+Then, using a single joystick with proportional control to operate each drum and programmable “ramping,” they automatically return to the neutral/stop position when released by the operator.
 The boom swinger is the original – and very effective – manual system operated by one of the crew.

-Gregori said the discussion as to the final hoist specifications was time consuming as they wanted them to be as flexible as possible with regard to other usage in the future.
-He added that in the end the effort was worthwhile as the hoists are exactly what they needed and their performance and the support from APPI has been excellent.
-This, says Gregori, is extremely important as this classic piece of equipment has already been scheduled for several more high lift applications, including one later in 2014 just a few blocks away from the California Building.
+Gregori said the discussion as to the final hoist specifications was time-consuming as they wanted them to be as flexible as possible concerning other usages in the future.
+However, he added that the effort was worthwhile in the end as the hoists are precisely what they needed, and their performance and support from APPI have been excellent.
+This, says Gregori, is extremely important.
+This classic piece of equipment has already been scheduled for several more high lift applications, including one later in 2014 just a few blocks away from the California Building.

 Please contact us if you would like more information about this particular construction hoist or any of our other products and services.